 Period Certain Annuity Defined

 A period certain annuity is a contract that lets you choose when and how long you’ll receive payments.
 The income you receive from the annuity is guaranteed for the time period that you specify.
 This income would be paid to you, but can pass to a named beneficiary when you die.
-Say you had an period certain annuity with a 1o-year lifespan.
-If you die five years into receiving payments, the beneficiary gets the last five years of payouts.
+Say you had a lifetime annuity with a 10-year period certain.
+The insurance company promises to pay out for the rest of your life but no less than 10 years.
+In other words, if you died five years after buying the contract, the insurance company would continue to make payments for another five years to your named beneficiary.

 Period Certain Annuity Drawbacks

-The period certain option with a life annuity can manage longevity risk, since you’ll always receive payments.
-Conversely, premiums for this kind of annuity may be more expensive.
+The period certain option with a life annuity can manage longevity risk, since you’ll receive payments as long as you live.
+However, premiums for this product may be more expensive.
 An insurance company has to guarantee payments over the period certain, even if you die.

 Meanwhile, payments you or your beneficiary receive may be smaller than those of a life annuity.
 If you have retirement income and manage monthly expenses, smaller benefits are less worrisome.

-However, a period certain annuity lets you set the payment schedule and predict how many payments you’ll receive.
+However, a period certain annuity lets you set the payment schedule and predict – with certainty – how many payments you’ll receive.
 With a lifetime guaranteed income annuity, there’s some uncertainty since you can’t predict your own life expectancy.

 Are There Other Annuity Payout Options?

-A period certain annuities is just one available annuity structure.
+A period certain annuity is just one available annuity structure.
 Other payout options include:

 Joint and Survivor